 CMS finalized the majority of the revisions proposed in the CY 2022 OPPS/ASC proposed rule as proposed, including that the RO Model will still start on January 1, 2022.
-But notably, CMS’s proposals to adopt an extreme and uncontrollable circumstances (EUC) policy for the RO Model and to create tracks for participants were finalized with modifications.
+However, the start date was pushed back to Jan.
+1, 2023 with the passage of the Protecting Medicare and American Farmers from Sequester Cuts Act in December 2021.
+Notably, CMS’s proposals to adopt an extreme and uncontrollable circumstances (EUC) policy for the RO Model and to create tracks for participants were finalized with modifications.

 Key RO Model proposed revisions finalized with modifications: